blakeberg/parking-dapp/README.md

 	var parkingplaces = web3.eth.contract(abiDefinition).at(<paste contract address>);

 If you have deployt before and still connected to JavaScript console you have the `var parkingplaces` defined.

-Show public methods, events and state variables type `parkingplaces`
+Show public methods, events and state variables type `parkingplaces`.
+For more details look at contract and ABI.

 **Message calls:**

 * places
+* controller
+* blockCosts
+* getSlotCount
-* GetSlotCount
+* getNextFreeSlot
-* GetNextFreeSlot
+* getFreeSlotCount
-* GetFreeSlotCount
+* existsPlace
-* ExistsPlace
+* getReservedBlock
-* GetReservedBlock
+* calculateEstimatedCosts

-> Get-methods returns 0 if place at address not exists so you should can check this before with method `ExistsPlace`.
+> Get-methods returns 0 if place at address not exists so you should check this before with method `existsPlace`.

 To show how many places exists in contract storage type `eth.getStorageAt(<contract address>,1)`

 **Transaction calls:**

 * close *(only controller)*
-* AddPlace *(only controller)*
+* addPlace *(only controller)*
-* AddSlots *(only place owner)*
+* addSlots *(only place owner)*
-* ReserveSlot *(only when free slots available else payback send value)*
+* reserveSlot

 > Transaction methods have no returns values but trigger events.
-You should also prove is an place for address exists.
+You should also prove if an place for address exists.
+Only for slot reservation a suffiecient value is needed else a throw will reverts transaction.

 You need an account to pay gas and/or transfer value `parkingplaces.<Methodname>([optional data], eth.accounts[0], 3, {from:eth.accounts[0], gas: 300000}, [optional value]);`